 One of our main objectives as land stewards is to leave the land in better shape than how it was when we began farming it.
-We are committed to ecologically sound, sustainable agriculture.
+We are committed to ecologically sound, regenerative agriculture.
 We feel there is always room for improvement, but we have taken measures in the following ways:

 LOW-to-NO TILL.
 We realize that a farm's size determines the degree to which they disturb the top soil.
 Many farms are large enough to require tractors and some degree of tillage.
 However, we choose to utilize low and no till systems on our farm in order to limit the degree to which we disrupt the natural microbiome in the topsoil layer.
 Instead, we use a combination of well-chopped cover crops, compost, and our human-powered Meadow Creature steel broadfork.
 Low and no till farms also have the added bonus of an emission-free system.

 SPRAY-FREE FLOWERS.
 Conventionally grown cut flower farms are one of the largest users of harmful chemical pesticides, which impact pollinator insects.
-Simply put, food crops can't grow without pollinators.
+Simply put, many food crops can't grow without pollinators.
 Locally grown organic flowers build crucial pollinator habitat while filling a niche market for the freshest and safest specialty blooms.
 We offer many blooms that don't typically ship well and spotlight seasonal flower design with local blooms.

 COMPOSTING.
 Simply put, nothing goes to waste at Ley Creek Farm.
 Coop litter from our egg layers gets broken down for 18-24 months before being repurposed into fertilizer for flowers.
 Decaying flower and vegetable plants, food scraps, and spoiled crops that are not fit for human consumption get added to the heap as well.
 We believe organic matter should be returned to the topsoil layer, not put into a landfill.
 In the future we hope to incorporate a food scrap recycling program.